Svalbaz/Neverwinter/sessions/session-12.md

 ### Kuraken Goldkettle
 *Written after the events of the day.*

-> After spending a few weeks with Hashon, and then waiting for some days in Phandalin, we finally met up with our new Brethrens
+> After spending a few weeks with Hashon, and then waiting for some days in Phandalin, we finally met up with our new Brethren
 >
 > The Boy, an angry young Tiefling and Cal, a quiet Human
 >
-> As we moved North towards Thundetree we came across a few Gnome brothers.
+> As we moved North towards Thundertree we came across a few Gnome brothers.
 Two of them seem to treat the other like dirt, making him do dangerous tasks for their own wealth.
 > The Boy and I gave them a few choice words but whats the point in doing more than that?
 >
 > We got to Thundertree and encountered some undead.